logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 I8 — Links Without an Existing Intake
 +++++++++++++++++++++++++++++++++++++

-The I8 counts episodes where an intake is known to have taken place (and indeed where it took place) but the Intake record does not exist.
-This is possible because data from intake and treatment organisations an be uploaded at different times.
-The linkage is defined by Intake Episode records that are submitted by the treatment organisation.
-An Intake Episode cannot exist in the MDS without the related Episode record also existing, however the related Intake record may not exist.

-The I8 is intended to help treatment organisations identify the episodes they are responsible for but for which the intake organisation has not provided the intake record and intake organisations understand where they have not submitted intake records that should exist (the Dispatched by column).
+The I8 identifies cases where a treatment organisation has submitted an Intake Episode record, but the corresponding Intake record does not exist in the MDS.
+This is possible because different organisations are responsible for these two types of records and the treatment organisation that provides the Intake Episode record may do so before the organisation responsible for the intake submits the Intake record.
+However an Intake Episode can only be submitted if the organisation path and intake key of the intake are defined, so the existence of the intake can be inferred (and identified) even in the absence of the Intake record.
+This report shows where the implied intake has not had its record submitted.
+For any organisation listed in a row the report counts the “missing” Intake records for which the organisation is responsible (“Dispatched by”) and those for which it has implied the existence of an intake by submitting an Intake Episode record (“Dispatched to”).

 Key specifications:

-* The report summarises all episodes that should have an intake record regardless of when the intake occurred
+* Cases in this report are identified by a combination of Organisation Path and Intake Key in the Intake Episode table that do not have a corresponding entry in the Intake records submitted to the MDS
+* There is no date restriction on this report

 .. _produce-twb-report: